 In 2005, the California Legislature approved Senate Bill 1085, allowing the City and the Port to create IFDs in the Port area.
-IFDs help public agencies finance public infrastructure improvements by capturing and bonding against tax increment revenue generated in a district after it is established.
 Among other things, the State authorized the use of an IFD for urban waterfront areas in addition to undeveloped or underdeveloped areas; specifically clarified that publicly-owned property subject to tidelands trust for commerce, navigation and fisheries (the public trust), including filled tidelands, may be included in such districts; and enumerated additional examples of infrastructure improvements that qualify for IFDs, including seismic upgrades, historic renovation, environmental remediation, utility improvements, and structural repair or construction of seawalls, piers and wharves.

 In June 2012, the Board of Supervisors approved an amended Resolution of Intention to establish Infrastructure Financing District No. 2, consisting of the entire waterfront area under Port jurisdiction, called the Port Area, and designated eight initial proposed project areas within this IFD.
 In June 2013, the Board of Supervisors adopted by resolution the "Guidelines for the Establishment and Use of Infrastructure Financing Districts on Project Areas on Land under Jurisdiction of the San Francisco Port Commission."
 In November 2015, the Board of Supervisors adopted a second amendment to the Resolution of Intention to Establish IFD under which the City declared its intention to establish Sub-Project Area G-1 (Pier 70 - Historic Core) within the Pier 70 district.
 Following all the necessary public processes and proceedings and by the passage of Ordinance No. 27-16 in March 2016, the Board of Supervisors formed and established the IFD and approved the related Infrastructure Financing Plan for the City and County of San Francisco Infrastructure Financing District No. 2 (Port of San Francisco).
 The activation of project or sub-project areas within the contemplated Port IFD will occur as entitled development activities progress.
-The following have been activated: Sub-Project Area G-1 (Pier 70 - Historic Core) by Ordinance No. 27-16; Project Area I (Mission Rock) and Sub-Project Areas I-1 through I-13 by Ordinance No. 34-18; and Sub-Project Areas G-2, G-3 and G-4 (Pier 70) by Ordinance No. 220-18.
+The following have been activated: Sub-Project Area G-1 (Pier 70 - Historic Core) by Ordinance No. 27-16; Project Area I (Mission Rock) and Sub-Project Areas I-1 through I-13 by Ordinance No. 34-18; and Sub-Project Areas G-2, G-3 and G-4 (Pier 70 - 28 Acre Site) by Ordinance No. 220-18.